anselor/ankermake-m5-protocol/README.md

 2. Navigate to [http://localhost:4470](http://localhost:4470) in your browser of choice on the same computer the webserver is running on.

  > **Important**
- > If your `login.json` file was not automatically found, you’ll be prompted to upload your `login.json` file and the given the default path it should be found in your corresponding Operating System.
+ > If your `login.json` file was not automatically found, you'll be prompted to upload your `login.json` file and the given the default path it should be found in your corresponding Operating System.
    Once the `login.json` has been uploaded, the page will refresh and the web interface is usable.

 ### Printing Directly from PrusaSlicer

-ankerctl can allow slicers like PrusaSlicer (and its derivatives) to send print jobs to the printer using the slicer’s built in communications tools.
+ankerctl can allow slicers like PrusaSlicer (and its derivatives) to send print jobs to the printer using the slicer's built in communications tools.
 The web server must be running in order to send jobs to the printer.

-Currently there’s no way to store the jobs for later printing on the printer, so you’re limited to using the “Send and Print” option only to immediately start the print once it’s been transmitted.
+Currently there's no way to store the jobs for later printing on the printer, so you're limited to using the "Send and Print" option only to immediately start the print once it's been transmitted.

 Additional instructions can be found in the web interface.